National Student Survey (NSS)

 4. You have a chance to win an iPad

 Once you complete the survey, you’ll be entered into a prize draw by Ipsos to win an iPad.
-Personal contact details are not stored with your survey answers.
+Don't worry, personal details are not stored with your survey answers to ensure they stay anonymous.